hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/cloud-deployment/2-deploy-remix-to-firebase-hosting.md

 <GithubLink link="https://github.com/hasura/learn-graphql/blob/master/tutorials/frontend/remix-firebase/app-final/Dockerfile" text="Dockerfile" />

-1. Run `firebase-init` select hosting, pick your existing project, use the default public directory and do not configure as a single-page app
+1. Run `firebase-init` select hosting, pick your existing project, use the default public directory, and do not configure as a single-page app

 1. Delete the public folder that Firebase created